jgwaugh/freqseq/notes.md

  is then a biased random walk.
 Under $H_0$, $p_c = p_t$, so we can effectively estimate $S_k$ with bias $p$.

-Note that the following is an unbiased random walk:
+Note that the following is an unbiased random walk under $H_0$:

 $$ \tilde{S_k} = \sum_{i=1}^k{X_i} - k(2p -1) $$